CrainDavis/NoteTaker/README.md

 ---

 ## Description:
 This Note Taker application allows the user to write notes that can be saved, viewed again at another time, and deleted when no longer needed.
-The application employs ExpressJS and is useable with deployment through Heroku.
+The application employs NodeJS/Express and is useable with deployment through Heroku.
 See the [Usage Section](#usage) for the link to the deployed application.

 ---